 A.3 Description of the micro-scaleproject activity:

-Energy Efficiency measures at DMRC Phase IIIstations (hereafter referred to as the “Project”) developed by Delhi Metro Rail Corporation Ltd. (hereafter referred to as the DMRC) is located in state of Delhi, India.
+Energy Efficiency measures at DMRC Phase IIIelevated stations (hereafter referred to as the “Project”) developed by Delhi Metro Rail Corporation Ltd. (hereafter referred to as the DMRC) is located in state of Delhi, India.
 The project involves implementation of energy efficiency measures in elevated stations of Phase III of Delhi Metro managed by DMRC as listed in section A.3.1.4 of PDD.

 The baseline scenario identified in section B.4 is the same as the scenario existing prior to the start of implementation of the project activity i.e. in a baseline scenario Phase III stations would have been implemented using similar technologies as Phase I with no energy efficiency measures.
-Similar energy efficiency initiative has been undertaken for Phase II stations (which started operation in 2011) as well and is registered with Gold standard under Project ID: 103000000001684.
+Similar energy efficiency initiative has been undertaken for Phase II stations (which started operation in 2011) as well and is registered with Gold standard under GS 1246.
 Hence Phase I stations have been considered as Baseline.

 The project also contributes to sustainable development for the wellbeing of the country in terms of environment, socio-economic benefits: